 enabled layers into the group.

 Click on the OK button to exit the window and set the default level group for the selected level.

 2. Click on the Level groups... button.

 3. Select a level group on the left hand side list.

-4. Select or unselect the levels width double clicking on the right hand side list.
+4. Select or deselect the levels using the checkboxes in front of the level names on the right hand side list.